getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 ### Task 2: Create a Copilot with Gen AI Capabilities

-1. Opne Copilot studio and from top environment sections select **Dev One** environment.
+1. Open Copilot studio and from top environment sections select **Dev One** environment.

     <img src="./media/image24.png"